Travel courtesy and etiquette

 Threatening, offensive or unsafe behaviours are not tolerated and fines may apply.

-Do not vandalise trains, buses, ferries and light rail services or stations, stops and wharves in any way.
+Do not vandalise metro, train, bus, ferry and light rail services or stations, stops and wharves in any way.
 Fines apply.

 If you notice a graffiti offender or vandal damaging public transport carriages, vehicles, vessels, shelters or facilities notify staff immediately or call the police on 000.

 If you have information regarding vandals, you can report it anonymously to Crime Stoppers on 1800 333 000.

 Select carriages on intercity train services are designated for quiet travel.
 They provide you with a quiet environment when travelling longer distances.

 You will find quiet carriages on the following services: